hicolour/.chst/README.md

 =======
 Applications cheatsheets/cheatfiles and its model, that can used both key combinations or typing.

-Key priciples:
- - Single line & simple command
- - Single line, simple & easy searchable intuitive description

-This is not inteded to be few-lines per command, or documenetation style formart.

 .chts how to use:
 -----------------
 It is recomended to clone ( or fork and then clone if you plan to have some own customization)  this repo into your ```~/``` directory, or maintain as part of your ```dotfiles```.